romainaugier/BarraCUDA/CONTRIBUTING.md

 When I was a kid learning Lua on Roblox, I would actually copy and paste scripts from forums when I genuinely got stuck.
 It is a fantastic way to 1) learn and 2) fix a problem if you struggle with it.
 Intellisense, Stack Overflow and all of these things are tools.
 The Mainframe community passed around assembler macros and borrowed off each other's work on literal magnetic tapes.
 This isn't new.
 LLM's are just another tool in a long line of tool development that has happened over the years.

+## On the Mighty Emdash
+You'll notice emdashes everywhere — in comments, in commit messages, in this document.
+I've been drawing hyphens a bit too long since primary school.
+I have my old books from when I was seven, and there they are — emdashes.
+Or hyphens.
+Or maybe I just didn't know what I was writing.
+7-year-old me didn't leave a comment.

+The point is: use them.
+They're better than parentheses for asides, better than semicolons for joining related thoughts, and they look good in monospaced fonts.
+If your PR has emdashes, you'll fit right in.

+The hate for emdashes is superficial and weird.
+I understand its because of LLM's.
+But I'm not going to let some Robot dictate how I share my own thoughts in my own language.

 **What's acceptable**

 - Code review - I use LLM's to have a "second pair of eyes" when I'm writing code, it's pretty nifty at spotting unbounded memory violations I occasionally write or uncommented code that another person might need to read.
 There are limits to LLM's.
 If you ask Chatgpt about how to make a compiler it will probably recommend you to use Rust and LLVM which this project purposefully does not use.
 Code review is fine, architecture is not.